-The TRC work alongside UK schools, colleges and universities to offer students the opportunity to gain valuable work experience with Thoroughbreds.
-As the TRC is involved in both the racing and equestrian sectors it provides the students with a unique chance to gain an insight into how thoroughbreds are used in both industries.
+The BTRC work alongside UK schools, colleges and universities to offer students the opportunity to gain valuable work experience with Thoroughbreds.
+As the BTRC is involved in both the racing and equestrian sectors it provides the students with a unique chance to gain an insight into how thoroughbreds are used in both industries.

-The TRC can offer placements to students age 16 years upwards.
-Residential placements with on-site self-catering shared accommodation is also available.
-If you would like to come and join us for work experience please contact Ines on 01524 812649 or email email@example.com.
+The BTRC can offer placements to students age 16 years upwards.
+Residential placements with on-site self-catering shared accommodation is also available to students 18 years and over.
+If you would like to come and join us for work experience please contact Lauren on 01524 812649 or email email@example.com.
 Please contact us well in advance as we often get booked up very quickly.

 We have taken students from many different places including Reaseheath College, Warwickshire University, Myerscough College, Royal Veterinary College London, Liverpool University and many others.
-TRC has received great feedback from students who have been to work with us, some of which are below.
+BTRC continues to receive great feedback from students who have been on placvement, some of which are below.

 Ellie Palmer, Oxford Brookes University – 4 month placement